stevenallen05/delegate_if_nil/README.md

 `animal` will now delegate to `owning_model` if it's `nil` on an instance of `SomeModel`.

 You also get `_source` methods, which will tell you where the `animal` value comes from.
+If it's not set on either one, it will return `"unset"`

 You'll get the following results: